Trusted WordPress tutorials, when you need them most.

 Websites like an online store, a WordPress membership site community, or an online learning platform can all benefit from personalized navigation menus.

-Using conditional logic, you could add extra menu items for logged in users so they can manage their accounts, renew their subscriptions, or view the online courses they purchased.
-You can think of it as WordPress menu access control.
+Using conditional logic, you can add extra menu items for logged-in users so they can manage their accounts, renew their subscriptions, or view the online courses they purchased.
+Think of it as WordPress menu access control.

-With that being said, let’s take a look at how to add conditional logic to menus in WordPress.
-Here are the topics we’ll cover in this tutorial:
+With that in mind, we will show you how to add conditional logic to WordPress menus.
+Here are the topics we will cover in this tutorial:

 Creating New Navigation Menus in WordPress